Charles VI of France: Mental illness

 After the company emerged from the forest at noon, a page who was drowsy from the sun dropped the king's lance, which clanged loudly against a steel helmet carried by another page.
 Charles shuddered, drew his sword and yelled, "Forward against the traitors!
 They wish to deliver me to the enemy!"
 The king then drew his sword, spurred his mount, and attacked his own knights before one of his chamberlains and a group of soldiers were able to grab him from his mount and lay him on the ground.
 He lay still and did not react, but then fell into a coma; as a temporary measure, he was taken to the castle of Creil, where it was hoped that good air and pleasant surroundings might bring him to his senses.
 The king had killed a knight known as "the Bastard of Polignac" and several other men during the attack.

 Periods of mental illness continued throughout Charles's life.
 During one episode in 1393, he could not remember his name and did not know he was king.
 When his wife came to visit, he asked his servants who she was and ordered them to help her so he would be left alone.
 During another episode in 1395–96, the king claimed he was Saint George and that his coat of arms was a lion with a sword thrust through it.
-At this time, he recognized all the officers of his household, but did not know his wife nor his children.
+At this time, he recognized all the officers of his household, but not his wife or children.
 At times, the king ran wildly through the corridors of the Hôtel Saint-Pol, and to keep him inside, the entrances were walled up.
 In 1405, he refused to bathe or change his clothes for five months.